-The American Council on Exercise suggests that morning stretches can also be useful when it comes to eliminating aches and pains in the muscles and joints.
-While these aches and pains can develop at any time throughout the day, they often occur in the morning -- after the body has been at rest for a long period.
-According to Colorado Physical Therapy Specialists, morning stiffness and pain often occur because there is an increase of fluid in the joints and spinal discs overnight while the body lies horizontally.
+Morning stretches can also be useful when it comes to eliminating aches and pains in the muscles and joints.
+While these aches and pains can develop at any time throughout the day, they often occur in the morning — after the body has been at rest for a long period.
 For best results, use gentle stretching to warm up the body and alleviate joint discomfort.
 Harvard Health Publishing says that, as you get older, besides your muscles shrinking, you can look forward to less fluid surrounding your tendons.

 Increased Blood Flow

-The American College of Sports Medicine says that stretching can also be useful when it comes to increasing blood flow to all parts of the body -- including the brain.
+The American Council on Exercise Fitness says that stretching can also be useful when it comes to increasing blood flow to all parts of the body — including the brain.
 Though healthy blood flow is important all day long, it may be especially crucial during the morning hours, as folks jump start their day after being asleep for several hours.
 Adequate blood flow increases concentration and sharpens senses.

 Greater Amounts of Energy

 Trying to find enough energy to make it through a long and arduous day can sometimes seem impossible.
-The experts at the American Council on Exercise suggest that stretching in the morning helps give you that "get up and go" feeling and will support your energy throughout the entire day.
-Stretching prevents lethargy and feelings of tiredness.
+Stretching in the morning helps give you that "get up and go" feeling and will support your energy throughout the day as it prevents lethargy and feelings of tiredness.